mapq/Template-System-in-PHP/documentation.md

 * {loopfirst} evaluates to True in the first iteration of the loop.
 It is false the rest of the time.
 Perfect to generate output on the first time through the loop.
 * {looplast} is similar to 'loopfirst' but evaluates to True only on the last iteration through the loop.
+* {loophasmore} evaluates to True on all iterations through the loop except the last one.
+Logically same as "not looplast".

 * {loopcount} contains the index of the loop counter.
 * {loopodd} evaluates to true when 'loopcount' is an odd number.